VXsz/ReKick/README.md

 ## Quick Start

 ### Prerequisites

-1.  **Go**: Ensure you have a recent version of Go installed.
+You must have these to download the videos:
-2.  **latest yt-dlp**: This tool is required for downloading the VOD video file.
+1.  **latest yt-dlp**: This tool is required for downloading the VOD video file.
 It must be installed and available in your system's PATH.
-4.  **ffmpeg**: This is required for merging/post-processing from yt-dlp.
+2.  **ffmpeg**: This is required for merging/post-processing from yt-dlp.
 It must be installed and available in your system's PATH

 ## Usage